Grams: Gradient Descent with Adaptive Momentum Scaling: Hamiltonian Dynamics

 where $\Delta_{H_t}(w_t, s_t)$ and $\Delta_{\mathcal{L}_t}(w_t, s_t)$ represent the decreasing rates of $H$ and $\mathcal{L}$ in accordance with the system in Definition~\ref{def:ham_des}. \end{theorem}

 \begin{proof} Recall Eq.~\eqref{eq:hm_delta_h} and \eqref{eq:hm_delta_l}:

 Following the dynamics in Definition~\ref{def:grams_ham}, we can calculate the derivative of $H(w_t,s_t)$ with respect to $t$:

-where the first step follows from the chain rule for the time derivative of the Hamiltonian $H$, the second step substitutes the dynamics from Definition~\ref{def:grams_ham}, the third step separates the inner products for clearer analysis, the fourth step is following the definition of $\Delta H(w_t,s_t)$ and Lemma~\ref{lem:a_b}, and the last step follows Lemma~\ref{lem:ab_a_b}, and $-\Delta H(w_t,s_t) \leq 0$.
+where the first step follows from the chain rule for the time derivative of the Hamiltonian $H$, the second step substitutes the dynamics from Definition~\ref{def:grams_ham}, the third step separates the inner products for clearer analysis, the fourth step follows the definition of $\Delta H(w_t,s_t)$ and Fact~\ref{fac:a_b}, and the last step follows Fact~\ref{fac:ab_a_b}, and $-\Delta H(w_t,s_t) \leq 0$.

 Then, we calculate the derivative of $\mathcal{L}(w_t)$ with respect to $t$.